codeccoop/forms-bridge/README.md

 The plugin offers some hooks to expose its internal API.
 Go to [documentation](./docs/API.md) to see more details about the hooks.

+### Local development

-The repository handle dependencies as [git submodules](https://www.atlassian.com/git/tutorials/git-submodule).
+The repository handles dependencies as [git submodules](https://www.atlassian.com/git/tutorials/git-submodule).
-In order to work locally, you have to clone this repository and then, initialize its submodules with this
+In order to work local, you have to clone this repository and initialize its submodules with this
 command:

 ```bash